L3 Datapath Scenarios

 - Route-B is installed on Leaf-I without SVI-B

 From version 3.0 you have an option to select “No default SVI Gateway.”
 If you enable this, Pervasive SVI will not be configured for this subnet.
 It is used to leak more specific prefix routes to other VRFs.
 Also, when using Cisco ACI Multi-Site with this APIC fabric domain (site), indicates that the VRF, EPG, or BD using this subnet are mirrored from another site, which has a relationship to this site through a contract.
 Do not modify or delete the mirrored objects.

 Pervasive Gateway Example 1:

 On this slide there is an example to see where pervasive GW will be programmed.
 Pervasive GW 192.168.0.254/24 is programmed on first three leaf switches because there are endpoints belonging to EPGs that are part of BD1.
-On the fourth and fifth leaf there is no endpoint from EPG 1, 2 or 3 so GW 192.168.0.254/24 is not programmed on those two leaf switches.
+On the fourth leaf there is no endpoint from EPG 1, 2 or 3 so GW 192.168.0.254/24 is not programmed on fourth leaf switch.